captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Lime, lemon I get.
 ---
 But pineapple.
+[laughing]
 ---
 Crazy.
 ---
 What kinda candy did you like
 ---
-when you were a kid, Petey.
+when you were a kid, Petey?
 ---
 ## PETER:
 Big League Chew.